quimbp/cosmo/README.md

 ## Acknowledgements

-The COSMO project is funded by the Spanish Government Minstry of Economy and Competitivity (CTM2016-79474-R, MINECO/FEDER, UE).
-This work is the result of the collaboration of ICM-CSIC Research Team: Dr. Emilio García, Dr. Jordi Isern, Dr. Jordi Solé and Dr. José Antonio Jiménez.
+The COSMO project was funded by the Spanish Government Minstry of Economy and Competitivity (CTM2016-79474-R, MINECO/FEDER, UE).
+The MEDOSMOSIS project (6MED20_4.1._SP_005) was funded by the INTERREG-MED program.
+This work is the result of the collaboration of ICM-CSIC Research Team: Dr. Jordi Isern, Dr. Jordi Sol�, Dr. Justino Mart�nez  and Dr. José Antonio Jiménez.